xfbs/passgen/README.md

     $ cmake --build build
     $ cmake --install build

-See the [BUILDING.md](BUILDING.md) for more information about building the project.
+See [Building](https://passgen.it/development/building) for more information about building the project.

 ## Prior art